My PocketSmith analysis: We buy a lot of eggs!

 It is so hard to create a one size fits all package and I think that we actually both show that PocketSmith can cater to both the “numbers geeks” and the “just tell me if I’m winning or losing” crowd.

 Now, although I didn’t write this post as an advertisement for PocketSmith, it’s pretty obvious that I do use it and I do like it.
 If you are already a member, do commit to learning it, you too will have your moment of clarity, your AHA moment.
-If you want to check it out for the first time you can use my link to receive 50% OFF their Premium Plan for the first two months.
+If you want to check it out for the first time you can use my link to receive 50% OFF their Foundation Plan for the first two months.

 Right, that’s me done.
 I’ve finished this blog post at 6.58am Saturday morning.
 I’m off to cook up a delicious free range poached egg on toast!